jlmelville/smallvis/docs/lexagg.md

 Controlling this would introduce coupling between the optimizer and the exaggeration code, which I am not inclined to introduce, so it's just something to be aware of.

+## Acknowledgement

+Thank you to Dmitry Kobak, who drew my attention to the similarity between UMAP/LargeVis results and the output of late exaggeration, prompting me to implement it in `smallvis`.